 Secrets of the ancients

 I think that what’s really interesting about all this is that it goes back two hundred years.
-See the Princeton article on Oersted’s Theory.
-It says this: “Oersted proposed that a vortex-like, circular distortion existed around the wire”.
+See Michael Littman’s Princeton article on Oersted’s Theory.
+It says “Oersted proposed that a vortex-like, circular distortion existed around the wire”.
 It says Oersted said “motion in circles, joined with a progressive motion, according to the length of the conductor, ought to form a conchoidal or spiral line”.
 You can read Oersted’s short paper on a French website called Ampère and the history of electricity.
-Rare were those physicists who accepted Oersted’s vortex explanation, but Ampère was one of them.
+There’s an article called Ampère lays the foundations of electrodynamics by Christine Blondel and Bertrand Wolff.
+It says “rare were those physicists who accepted Oersted’s vortex explanation, but Ampère was one of them”.
 In 1820 Ampère invented the word solenoid, and noticed that a solenoid had a magnetic field like a bar magnet.
 He said “if the spirals acted like magnets, it was because magnets owe their magnetism to electric currents in planes perpendicular to their axes”.
-Search on vortex and you can find Ampère’s researches in the science of electrodynamics: That’s where Ampère said this: “Is it not evident, then, to all how memorable would that discovery be that would rigorously establish the fact that to magnetize a needle is to excite, to put in motion around each molecule of the steel, a small, circular, electrical vortex?”
+Search on vortex and you can find Ampère’s researches in the science of electrodynamics.
+That’s where Ampère said this: “Is it not evident, then, to all how memorable would that discovery be that would rigorously establish the fact that to magnetize a needle is to excite, to put in motion around each molecule of the steel, a small, circular, electrical vortex?”
 Ampère said they were a version of Descartes’ planetary vortices, on a smaller scale.
 He also said this: “There are on the surface and in the interior of a magnet as many electric currents in planes perpendicular to the axis of this magnet that one can imagine a series of lines forming closed curves without cutting across each other”.
 Here’s the picture, it’s figure 15 on page 32 of Exposé des nouvelles découvertes sur l’électricité et le magnétisme:

 Image by Ampère and Babinet